 The main compartment has top and bottom access; the top cinches closed with a drawstring and has a small cover of fabric for trips where you remove the lid.
 The bottom compartment is ideal for a sleeping bag and has an internal separator for compressing the sleeping bag down or just to keep it separate.
 Our favorite pocket is the stretch mesh outer pocket that is similar, but larger than, that of the Osprey Ariel 65.
 It stretches out to accommodate a lot of essentials but remains tight against the pack when it is empty.
 The lid has two zipped pockets for storing identification, camera batteries, and other small, necessities.
 It is also removable for reducing the overall capacity and simplifying the pack.
 Though it seems like a lot, once we got the hang of it, we loved all the storage options this award winner has to offer.

 For a pack with fewer pockets, the Deuter ACT Lite 60 - Women's has only three enclosed compartments, and the Arc'teyrx Bora AR 61 has the main body, lid, and two small external pockets.
 In either case, we recommend stuff sacks for further organization of the gear and food that will be packed in the main compartment.
 Unlike the 50-liter model we tested last season, the Aura 65 has sleeping bag straps on the outside, which we liked.
 It also accommodates a bear can much better than the 50-liter pack did.
-The Osprey Ariel or Mountain Hardwear Ozonic also accommodate a bear can well.
+The Osprey Ariel or Mountain Hardwear Ozonic also carry a bear can well.
+For a smaller, but similar pack concerning design, check out the Osprey Eja 58, which has a simpler feature set and is much lighter weight.

 The Aura AG has the widest range of applications of the packs in our test.
 We took it on long day hikes, and with the compression straps and adjustments, the pack carries comfortably under a light load.
 The lid is removable for minimizing weight and any extra space that isn't necessary for shorter hikes.
 We experienced unmatched comfort on weekend trips with a moderate weight load not exceeding 20 pounds.

-The 65-liter version of this pack is among the least expensive packs in our review.
-At $260, it is neither the most expensive ($549) or least expensive ($170).
+Sold for $270, The Aura AG comes at a fairly good price, considering its durability, comfort, and long-standing popular design.
 It is an incredible value to invest in the highest regarded women's pack for a mid-range price.
 It is backed with Osprey's All Mighty lifetime guarantee.
 It is also the smallest liter capacity in our test, but can be used as a daypack or can accommodate a week's worth of backpacking gear.
 The advanced suspension technology and lasting comfort make this versatile pack an incredible value.

 The Osprey Aura AG 65 is the Editors' Choice awarded pack for women's specific packs.
 It offers excellent suspension and unparalleled breathability with the Anti-Gravity system.
 The stretch mesh has evolved from its previous models to be softer, more conforming and tensioned well for maximum comfort.
 The Aura AG is versatile throughout three seasons of day hiking and backpacking, with varying trip lengths.
 In fact, no other pack offers the same features and adjustment options for such a great value, and it is backed by the reputation of Osprey.